mkhuthir/PIC/Curiosity_HPC/PIC16F18875_BlinkM/README.md

 # BlinkM Library
-# By Muthanna A. Attyah (June 2017)

 A simple library to control BlinkM module using I2C bus on Microchip Curiosity Board with PIC16F18875 MCU.

-How the BlinkM is connected to Curiosity HPC Board:
+the BlinkM is connected to Curiosity HPC Board as following:

     BlankM  MikroBus    Curiosity HPC   Remarks
 -------------------------------------------------------------------